-In 2017, Moncler obtained certification as per the OHSAS 18001 standard for the production site in Romania and for part of its stores in Europe (France, Germany, United Kingdom, and Switzerland), while all the offices and stores in Italy that were certified in 2016 and account for over 2,000 employees (i.e., about 59% of the workforce) maintained their certification.
+In 2017, Moncler obtained the OHSAS 18001 certification for its production site in Romania and for part of its offices and stores in Europe (France, Germany, United Kingdom, and

+Switzerland); it also maintained the certification for all its offices and stores in Italy, which were certified in 2016 and account for over 2,000 employees (about 59% of the workforce).
 The Company aims to extend OHSAS 18001 certification to all offices and stores worldwide by 2019.